Where are we staying?

 Will there be free time?

-Can I arrive early/stay later?
+Can I arrive early/stay late?

 What should I pack?

-Warsaw will be cold, so dress accordingly.
+Budapest will be cold, so dress accordingly.
 Bring warm shoes, socks, a hat, scarves, gloves, and clothes which are easy to layer.
 We will be outside for a two-plus hour walking tour and you will have additional free time to explore during the day and night, including New Year’s Eve.
 Dress warm!

 - Bible, pen, notepad